olivia-ea/PythonPrep/README.md

 # PythonPrep
-Collection of exercises executed in Python
+Collection of exercises executed in Python; pulled from textbook "Introduction to Programming using Python"